 1. HAMBURGERS: The hamburger is top on the list of foods to avoid with ulcerative colitis.
 It is the quintessential “fast food.”
 According to a study performed at the Karolinska Institute of Stockholm, those who eat fast food two or more times a week are at four times the risk of ulcerative colitis as those who never eat this type of food.

-2. MEAT: According to a study carried out in Japan, the typical Western diet based on meat, white bread, and butter or margarine is associated with a significant risk of ulcerative colitis.
+2. MEAT: According to a study in Japan, the typical Western diet based on meat, white bread, and butter or margarine is associated with a significant risk of ulcerative colitis.
 Ham and sausages are explicitly noted as the meat products most likely to precipitate or exacerbate this disease.

 REFERENCES